andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/patterns-and-practices/7-reasons-you-should-write-about-swift.md

 Objective-C isn't going anywhere, but neither is Swift!
 Employers, while not yet able to legitimately request Swift devs with 5+ years of experience (though some will undoubtedly try), will inevitably desire Swift developers.
 The sooner you embrace Swift, the more experience you'll be able to report.

-But how amazing would it be to say to a future potential employer, &#8220;I've been writing Swift since June of 2014, but I've also been writing _about_ Swift at www.myBlog.com for nearly as long.&#8221;?
+But how amazing would it be to say to a future potential employer, "I've been writing Swift since June of 2014, but I've also been writing _about_ Swift at www.myBlog.com for nearly as long.&#8221;?

 In my experience, Swift has also brought me new friendships and an expanded network.
-I &#8220;know&#8221; more Swift developers than I do developers of all other languages combined.
+I "know&#8221; more Swift developers than I do developers of all other languages combined.
 I follow more Swift bloggers than any other language's bloggers.
 I'd love to follow _your_ blog and engage with / share thoughts about what you're learning.

 Who knows what else awaits?
 The potential for great opportunities are ripe right now.
 Join in!